CBravoR/AdvancedAnalyticsLabs/README.md

 5. [Data Preprocessing](notebooks/python/Lab_4_Preprocessing.ipynb): Simple data preprocessing using polars and scikit-learn.

 6. [Weight of evidence transformation](notebooks/python/Lab_5_WoE.ipynb): How to calculate Weight of Evidence transformations in Python.
-Uses my own fork of the [scorecardpy](https://github.com/ShichenXie/scorecardpy) package by @ShichenXie, with some bugs fixed and other personalizations.
+It is optimized for Polars datasets, allowing for manual adjustment.

 7. [Logistic Regression and Scorecards](notebooks/python/Lab_6_Logistic_Regression_and_Scorecards.ipynb): Intro to scikit-learn, how to run a Lasso and Ridge regression, and how to calculate a scorecard.
 It includes larger-than-memory training using SGD.